Pepsi is suing 4 Indian farmers for potato infringement

 PepsiCo is India’s largest process grade potato buyer and amongst the first companies to work with thousands of local farmers to grow a specific protected variety of potatoes for it.
 In this instance, we took judicial recourse against people who were illegally dealing in our registered variety.

 I reached out for additional comment and will update this post if I hear back.
+(Update: The company has provided me with a new statement below.)

 Indian advocacy groups are hitting back at this legal move.
 They claim that maneuvers like these are a part of a growing conflict between large corporations and struggling farmers just trying to make ends meet.
 In a letter to the Indian government, farmers associations described Pepsi’s actions as “intimidation and legal harassment of farmers.”

-Note: Update: In a statement to Fast Company, PepsiCo says it working to settle with the farmers.
-Here’s a statement from a spokesperson: